R3verseNinja/Spotify-Plus/README.md

 # Spotify Plus
-Spotify Plus is a tools for bypass spotify premium feature
+Spotify Plus is a tools for bypass spotify premium feature, and also included downloader tools (i will add other tools as soon as possible)

 # How to use
 1. Download the tools